How Mineral Base Oils are Made

 This results in mineral oil base stocks that are classified into three different groups.
 API Groups I, II, and III are all mineral oil-based, but differ based the level of refining.
 The chart below gives a breakdown of each of the 3 mineral groups.

 The key factors are: sulfur (%), saturates (%), and viscosity index.
 Some refer to Group III base stocks as “synthetic” due to the chemical processes they undergo.
 The natural chemical structure is altered from the natural structures found in mineral oil.
-However, the API classifies Group III oils as mineral because they originate from crude oil
+However, the API classifies Group III oils as mineral because they originate from crude oil.

 The conversion process is more effective in reducing aromatic content, but the process is more expensive.
 Typically, the costs are passed along to end-users, but they get a higher quality base oil and better performance.
 Group II and Group III are becoming more prevalent as preferences shift towards conversion processes rather than extraction processes.
 Once refined, base stocks are blended with additives and additive packages to form a final product lubricant.